paypronl/paypro-python-v1/README.md

 ## Documentation

-For guides and codes examples you can go to https://paypro.nl/developers/docs.
+For guides and code examples you can go to https://paypro.nl/developers/docs.

+## Tests

+To run the test suite you can execute the `tests.py` file.
+This will run the whole suite and generates a JUnit XML file with all test results.

 ## Contributing